Kaigan94/portfolio-daphne/README.md

 # Daphne's Portfolio

-A beautiful portfolio website built for my fiancée, featuring smooth animations and modern UI components.
+A beautiful portfolio website built for my partner, featuring smooth animations and modern UI components.
 Built with Next.js and TypeScript.

 ## Getting Started